Houaphanh province

+Houaphanh province (ຫົວພັນ, [hǔa.pʰán], Romanization of Lao: Houaphan also Huaphan) is a province in eastern Laos.
+Its capital is Xam Neua.
+Houaphanh province covers an area of 16500 km2.
+It is bordered by Vietnam to the north, east, and southeast, Xiangkhouang province to the south and southwest, and Luang Prabang province to the west.

 Geography

 Houaphanh province covers an area of 16500 km2.
 The province is bordered by Vietnam to the north, east and southeast, Xiangkhouang province to the south and southwest, and Luang Prabang province to the west.

-The terrain is rugged, with dense mountainous forest forming much of the province, particularly on the western side.
-Notable settlements include Xam Neua, Muong U, Houamuang, Chomsan, Muang Pan, Muang Hom, Muang Peu, Muang Xon, Ban Muang-Et, Ban Nampang, Muong Vene, Xamtai, Muang Na, and Poungthak.
+Forest forms most of the province, particularly on the western side.
+Settlements include Xam Neua, Muong U, Houamuang, Chomsan, Muang Pan, Muang Hom, Muang Peu, Muang Xon, Ban Muang-Et, Ban Nampang, Muong Vene, Xamtai, Muang Na, and Poungthak.

-The main road running through the province is Route 6.
+A road running through the province is Route 6.
 The principal rivers are the Sông Mã (which flows from and into Vietnam, passing the village of Ban Muang-Et) and the Nam Sam (which the town of Xam Neua lies on).

 Protected areas

 Areas of Houaphanh province are in the Nam Et-Phou Louey National Biodiversity Conservation Area (NBCA) and the Nam Xam National Biodiversity Conservation Area.
-There are also some Important Bird Areas (IBA).

 The Nam Neun IBA area of Nam Et is adjacent to the NBCA.
 Nam Neun is 85,450 ha in size, and is at an elevation of 800–1500 m.
-The habitat is characterized as mixed deciduous forest, as well as dry evergreen forest, with stands of bamboo, and occasional conifers; cleared areas have been replaced by areas of secondary grassland.
-Key avifauna include great hornbill (Buceros bicornis) and Blyth's kingfisher (Alcedo hercules).
+The habitat is characterized as mixed deciduous forest, and dry evergreen forest, with stands of bamboo, and occasional conifers; cleared areas have been replaced by areas of secondary grassland.
+Avifauna include great hornbill (Buceros bicornis) and Blyth's kingfisher (Alcedo hercules).

 The Phou Louey Massif IBA is in the Nam Et-Phou Louey NBCA and adjacent to the Nam Neun IBA.
 The Phou Louey IBA stretches beyond Houaphanh province into Luang Prabang province.
 It is 60,070 ha in size and is at an elevation of 700–1800 m.
 The habitat is characterized as mixed deciduous forest, semi-evergreen forest, lower montane evergreen forest, upper montane evergreen forest, and secondary grassland.
-Key avifauna include beautiful nuthatch (Sitta formosa), rufous-necked hornbill (Aceros nipalensis), Blyth's kingfisher (Alcedo hercules), and yellow-vented warbler (Phylloscopus cantator).
-There are four confirmed species of turtles and two confirmed species of ungulate.
+Avifauna include beautiful nuthatch (Sitta formosa), rufous-necked hornbill (Aceros nipalensis), Blyth's kingfisher (Alcedo hercules), and yellow-vented warbler (Phylloscopus cantator).
+There are 4 confirmed species of turtles and 2 confirmed species of ungulate.

 The 69,000 hectare Nam Xam IBA is in the 70,000 ha Nam Xam National Biodiversity Conservation Area (NBCA).
 The IBA's elevation varies between 300–1800 m.
-The topography is characterized by hills and low mountains.
-The habitat includes dry evergreen forest, Fokienia forest, mixed deciduous forest, as well as stunted, mossy upper montane forest.
-Notable avifauna includes beautiful nuthatch (Sitta formosa), brown hornbill (Anorrhinus tickelli), great hornbill (Buceros bicornis), red-collared woodpecker (Picus rabieri), and rufous-necked hornbill (Aceros nipalensis).
+The topography is characterized by hills and mountains.
+The habitat includes dry evergreen forest, Fokienia forest, mixed deciduous forest, and stunted, mossy upper montane forest.
+Avifauna includes beautiful nuthatch (Sitta formosa), brown hornbill (Anorrhinus tickelli), great hornbill (Buceros bicornis), red-collared woodpecker (Picus rabieri), and rufous-necked hornbill (Aceros nipalensis).